 The practice worked with other professionals where this was in the best interest of the patient.
 For example, referrals were made to hospitals and specialist dental services for further investigations or specialist treatment.
 The practice completed a detailed proforma and referral letter to ensure the specialist service had all the relevant information required.
-The principal dentist told us they had good access to urgent dental care services and could make telephone contact initially with the specialist service to ensure patients were seen quickly.
+The lead dentist told us they had good access to urgent dental care services and could make telephone contact initially with the specialist service to ensure patients were seen quickly.

 Dental care records contained details of the referrals made and the outcome of the specialist advice.
-The practice used their IT system to create daily tasks which supported them to complete referrals in a timely manner and to check the progress of urgent referrals.
-This also provided information which could be used as part of their on going programme of record keeping audits.
+The receptionist kept a referral tracker document which supported them to complete referrals in a timely manner and to check the progress of urgent referrals.
+This also provided information which could be used as part of their ongoing programme of record keeping audits.